Uni-Fusion: Universal Continuous Mapping: Experiments

-To summarize, our model is almost better on all 312 scenes on all accuracy, completeness and F1-score.
-Which is also revealed in \cref{tab:scannet} with BNV-Fusion$^*$, that the BNV-Fusion's official implementation does not exceed Uni-Fusion on all metrics.
+In summary, our Uni-Fusion model achieves superior results across almost all 312 scenes in terms of accuracy, completeness and F1-score.
+This finding is consistent with the observation presented in~\cref{tab:scannet} with BNV-Fusion$^*$, that Uni-Fusion outperforms the official implementation of BNV-Fusion in all metrics.

-We plot reconstruction on selected scenes from ScanNet in~\cref{fig:recons:scannet_demo}.
-Both BNV-Fusion and our Uni-Fusion are able to produce high quality reconstruction.
-We see that BNV-Fusion gives lots of small meshes on walls, which are shown as small particles in the reconstruction.
-We consider it is because BNV-Fusion use very small voxel size ($0.02\si{\meter}$) to get a high score.
-This is further supported by the fact that their mesh averages \textbf{\SI{247}{MB}} mesh in average, while ours is only \textbf{\SI{54}{Mb}} in average.
-Furthermore, our Uni-Fusion's mesh is more smooth and also provides high-precise color to the mesh which is not available for the Surface SOTA.
+We show reconstruction on selected scenes from ScanNet in~\cref{fig:recons:scannet_demo}.
+Both BNV-Fusion and our Uni-Fusion are able to produce high quality reconstructions.
+However, we observe that BNV-Fusion generates numerous small meshes on walls, resulting in the appearance of small particles in the reconstruction.
+We attribute this behavior to BNV-Fusion's use of very small voxel size ($0.02\si{\meter}$) to achieve a high score.
+This is further supported by the fact that their mesh averages \textbf{\SI{247}{MB}}, while ours averages only \textbf{\SI{54}{Mb}}.
+Furthermore, our Uni-Fusion's mesh is smoother and also provides highly-accurate color to the mesh which is not available for this surface SOTA.

 Besides, we evaluate the storage cost of the latent representation.
 BNV-Fusion's latents require an average storage of \textbf{\SI{228}{MB}} across the 312 scenes of ScanNet, while Uni-Fusion achieves significantly lower storage requirements with an average of only \textbf{\SI{9}{MB}}.